Indoor Begonias : cultivation and care

 Pruning

 Pruning is rarely essential for begonias, but it can be useful to maintain a compact and harmonious plant.
 Remove yellowed, dry, or damaged leaves to prevent any risk of disease.
-For flowering begonias, regularly pinch off faded flowers to stimulate the production of new blooms.
-For some varieties like Begonia maculata, pruning overly long stems also encourages denser branching.
+For flowering begonias, regularly pinch off faded flowers to encourage the production of new blooms.
+For some varieties, such as Begonia maculata, pruning overly long stems can also promote denser branching.

-• Light: Begonias appreciate indirect, soft light.
+- Light: Begonias appreciate indirect and soft light.
 Too much direct light can scorch their leaves, while insufficient light can hinder their growth and limit flowering.

-• Temperature: Keep them in a temperate environment between 18 and 24 °C. Begonias dislike cold drafts and sudden temperature changes.
+- Temperature: Keep them in a temperate environment between 18 and 24 °C. Begonias dislike cold drafts or sudden temperature changes.

 Begonia rex ‘Silver Dollar’